ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 After starting the game, press F11 to switch to fullscreen.
 Use keyboard cursors to navigate menus.
 Calibrate the gun crosshair in game's Options menu.

-For Naomi and Atomiswave arcade games, in General settings, uncheck Hide Legacy Naomi Roms, set the mapping for Keyboard and Default Mouse by selecting Arcade Controls in the mapping screens.
+For Naomi and Atomiswave arcade games, in General settings, uncheck Hide Legacy Naomi Roms, set the mapping for Keyboard and Default Mouse by selecting Arcade Controls in the mapping screens (in service menu, Button 3 corresponds to ENTER SW, Up/Down for navigation).
 Calibrate the gun crosshair in the game's Service and Test menu.

 <br>